nodew/hlines/README.md

-# HLines
+# hlines

-HLines is a high-performance line counting tool for source code, implemented in Haskell.
+hlines is a high-performance line counting tool for source code, implemented in Haskell.
 It demonstrates different approaches to parallel and asynchronous programming by providing multiple processing strategies:

 - **Parallel**: Uses Haskell's parallel processing capabilities
 - **STM**: Implements Software Transactional Memory for concurrent operations